 Before your test

 Once you’ve booked an appointment, one of the store team will give you a call back to ask you a few questions.
 Once they’ve got all the information they need, they’ll either recommend that you come in store for an eye test or suggest that you chat to our experts over the phone or by video with our RemoteCare service.
-You might also be asked to attend your test alone in order to limit the number of people in our consulting rooms — although more vulnerable people and under-16s can be accompanied by a single companion.

 During your test